 A hulking, ape-like creature covered with a thick white fur, except for the thick brown hide of its exposed face.
-Its head is adorned with a pair of ram-like horns and its arms end with vicious claws, and its legs in cloven hooves.
+Its head is adorned with a pair of ram-like horns, its arms end with vicious claws, and its legs in cloven hooves.

 CR 6; XP 2,400

 Init +2; Senses darkvision 60 ft., scent; Perception +9

 AC 19, touch 13, flat-footed 16 (+3 Dex, +6 natural)

 Defensive Abilities snow-walker; Resist cold 20